rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

  and that our political parties are nothing but the coordinators of this propaganda.
-And not by design but as consequences of the fiat system itself.
+And not by design but as consequences of the fiat system itself;
+ the broken incentives and their consequences.
  Such a system will do anything to discourage you from ever discovering,
 > *where does money come from?*